cjl4945/Baseball-Swing-Analyzer/README.md

 # Baseball Swing Analyzer

 ## Abstract
 Technology is rapidly being integrated into sports to help athletes optimize their movements.
 This project was developed during a **hackathon** to design and prototype a system for analyzing the biomechanical efficiency of a batter’s swing in real time.
-By utilizing **Inertial Measurement Units (IMUs)** and **microcontrollers**, the system captures and outputs swing metrics via an **iPad interface**, providing intuitive feedback for users.
+By utilizing **Inertial Measurement Units (IMUs)** and **microcontrollers**, the system captures and outputs swing metrics via an **web browser interface**, providing intuitive feedback for users.

 The system consists of **two IMUs** connected to a **Raspberry Pi via TCP sockets**.
 The Raspberry Pi operates as an **ad-hoc network**, allowing users to connect to its IP address and access the swing measurement interface through a **web browser**.